Press Release

 Morales pleaded guilty to abuse of a child.
 At sentencing, he faces 6 to 12 months imprisonment followed by a one-year term of supervised release.

-Acting U.S. Attorney Ryan Ellison made the announcement today.
+Acting U.S. Attorney Ryan Ellison and Justin A. Garris, Special Agent in Charge of the Federal Bureau of Investigation’s Albuquerque Field Office, made the announcement today.

-The Bureau of Indian Affairs investigated this case.
+The Las Cruces Resident Agency of the Federal Bureau of Investigation’s Albuquerque Field Office investigated the case with assistance from the Bureau of Indian Affairs.
 Assistant U.S. Attorney Jackson K. Dering V is prosecuting the case.

 Topic